Paul Goldschmidt Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.64 team ERA ranks 26th across all MLB pitching staffs.
+- The Mets have a 4.65 team ERA that ranks 26th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 94 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- Mets pitchers combine to give up 96 total home runs at a clip of 1.4 per game (fifth-most in the league).

+- Carrasco (2-3) takes the mound for the Mets in his ninth start of the season.
+He's put together a 5.71 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- In his most recent appearance on Saturday, the righty tossed seven innings against the Pittsburgh Pirates, allowing no earned runs while surrendering two hits.
+- His last time out came on Sunday against the Pittsburgh Pirates, when the right-hander tossed 4 2/3 innings, surrendering two earned runs while allowing six hits.

-- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
-Opponents have a .205 batting average against him.
+- The 36-year-old has a 5.71 ERA and 5.3 strikeouts per nine innings in eight games this season, while giving up a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.